Ejdamm/market-board/README.md

 [Ref.](http://docs.slimframework.com/routing/rewrite/)
 ### Install
 * Run `composer install` inside the git repository root folder.
-* copy /config/config.php.example to /config/config.php and change the credentials to your database setup
+* copy /config/config.php.example to /config/config.php and change the credentials to your database setup.
+The same goes for phinx.php.example.

 ## Database migration
 Database migration is done with phinx.
 Usage: